robidev/rsyslog_avro/omkafka/README.md

 # omkafka

-Try rsyslog module for Apache kafka, [omkafka](http://www.rsyslog.com/doc/master/configuration/modules/omkafka.html) on Docker container.
+Tryout rsyslog avro omkafka module for Apache kafka, [omkafka](http://www.rsyslog.com/doc/master/configuration/modules/omkafka.html) on Docker container.
+Do NOT use this in production.
+It is only a PoC and prone to memry leaks.

 ## Build